streamingfast/substreams/README.md

 Install client
 --------------

-This client will allow you to interact with Substreams endpoints, and stream data in real-time.x
+This client will allow you to interact with Substreams endpoints, and stream data in real-time.

 Get a [release](https://github.com/streamingfast/substreams/releases).